catalyst-cloud/catalystcloud-docs/source/images/images-by-catalyst.rst

   With SPLA the Provider (here Silicon Systems) is the licensee.

 Before using the images provided by our Partners, you should always confirm that they are suitable for your needs and fit for purpose.
-Catalyst provides them "as is", without warranty of any kind.
+Catalyst Cloud provides them "as is", without warranty of any kind.

 *******************************